charlocc/charlotteportfolio/README.md

     WHEN I click on the images of the applications THEN I am taken to that deployed application

-GIVEN I need to sample a potential employee's previous work
     WHEN I load their portfolio
     THEN I am presented with the developer's name, a recent photo or avatar,